Youth Volunteers

 Youth ages 14-17

-We recognize the talents and skills of our youth, and want to give them the opportunity to have a lasting impact in their community.
-Once they turn 14, youth no longer need parental supervision while volunteering, except those working in the blacksmith shop.
+We recognize the talents and skills of our youth and want to give them the opportunity to have a lasting impact in their community.
 Youth are welcome to become Apprentice Interpreters and practice any of our trades or crafts, such as carpentry, chair caning, open-hearth cooking, wool spinning, and more.
 Apprentices can also assist with guiding visitors through the Manor House and outbuildings during Sunday afternoon programs, graduating to full-fledged Tour Guides when they turn 18.
 Through these volunteer opportunities, youth can have a lot of fun while improving public speaking skills and gaining confidence as they teach visitors about history.

 There are also a number of behind-the-scenes opportunities.
 Our annual Summer Camps need Youth Counselors to supervise children and assist with colonial crafts and games.
 Youth can also help by assisting with the planting and maintenance of our historical gardens.
 If you enjoy sewing and fashion, youth can join our Sewing Society and make authentic historical clothing.